 What Tom is doing is collecting and using his restaurant analytics to better reach guests—and any restaurant can do it.

 “Analytics” has become something of a buzzword in the last few years.
 Data is used in many different industries to help companies increase their revenue while better serving (and marketing to) their customers.
 Similarly, restaurants should collect and use data about their operations, guests, website, and more—but then what?
 How do restaurants collect the right data, and then what do they do with it?

 Capturing restaurant analytics doesn’t need to be as complex as it appears at face value.
 In fact, you’re probably already collecting and using data in rudimentary ways at your restaurant.
 This guide is the perfect starting point for restaurant owners who want to be more deliberate about restaurant analytics, collecting powerful types of data that can benefit their restaurant in all kinds of ways.
 Read on to get started.

 What Does Restaurant Analytics Mean?

-Analytics tell you about more than just financial performance metrics, like sales and profits.
-It allows you to get a picture of why your restaurant is performing the way it is, as well as ideas about how to improve that performance.
+Analytics tell you about more than just financial performance metrics and KPIs, like sales and profits.
+It allows you to get a picture of why your restaurant is performing the way it is, as well as ideas about how to improve that performance through data-based optimization.